Christianity in Indonesia: The 19th century

 Albertus Soegijapranata, a national hero of Indonesia, an ex-Muslim, was the first native Indonesian bishop and known for his pro-nationalistic stance, often expressed as "100% Catholic, 100% Indonesian".

 After the collapse of the VOC and defeat by the English, the Indies were eventually restored to the Dutch in 1815.
 By this time the separation of church and state had been established in The Netherlands.
 This meant that the presence of a Protestant monopoly in the Indies was abandoned, and in 1826 the Apostolic Prefecture of Batavia was established.

 As of 1800, there were an estimated 40,000 indigenous Protestants, in northern Sulawesi, central Maluku and Timor, as well as approximately 11,000 Catholics in east Flores and the islands around.
 This out of a population of a total 7 million represented just 0.7% Christians, against approximately 85% Muslims.
 Thus it can be seen that in the last two centuries although the proportion of Muslims has remained largely constant in the archipelago, the Christian population has risen rapidly, thanks in large part to the 19th-century missionary societies, discussed below.

 The 20th century

 In 1941, there were 1.7 million Protestants and 600.000 Catholics in a population of 60 million.

 According to the World Christian Encyclopedia, between 1965 and 1985 about 2.5 million Indonesians converted from Islam to Christianity.
 However, these statistics have been questioned and should be viewed in context.
 In the 1960s due to anti-Communist and anti-Confucian legislation, many Communists and Chinese identified as Christians.
 Later, many Chinese Indonesian identified as Christian when the government discontinued recognition of Confucianism as an accepted religion.

 According to the Ministry of Religious Affairs, 69,703 Christian churches operated throughout Indonesia in 2014.
 The 2006 joint ministerial decree provided Islamic groups with leverage to force closure of, or receive protection money from, churches without permits even if established before the decree.
 The Indonesian government failed to enforce the Supreme Court decisions permitting churches in Java to reopen.

+The Indonesian Orthodox Church (Old Calendarist) was founded in 1991, initially affiliated with the mainstream Eastern Orthodox Church.
+Beginning in 1996, it was affiliated with the Metropolis of Hong Kong and Southeast Asia.
+In 2019, however, it split from mainstream Orthodoxy, affiliating with the Old Calendarist Genuine Greek Orthodox Church.
+In response, both the Moscow Patriarchate and the Ecumenical Patriarchate founded new churches across the archipelago to receive those who were not willing to go along with the move.